Son Bunyola

 Therefore, the first step is to study in detail the numerous changes that have been made to the building over time, in order to restore and showcase the most important historical elements and architectural spaces.

-Son Bunyola's structure and characteristics
+Son Bunyola's Structure and Characteristics

 Son Bunyola consists of a main building, an oil mill and several outbuildings.
 The main construction is a square structure with a central patio bordered by arcades and 2 towers.
 One of the towers is the medieval defence tower already mentioned, the other is the result of the 1931 reform.